virtool/virtool-website/content/docs/api/viruses.md

 Edit an existing sequence.

-Providing a value for ``segment`` will have no effect unless the parents virus has a schema configured.
-If a schema is configured, the value provided for ``segment`` must be one of the segments names defined in the schema.
+Providing a value for ``segment`` will have no effect unless the parent virus has a schema configured.
+If a schema is configured, the value provided for ``segment`` must be one of the segment names defined in the schema.

 Values provided for ``sequence`` must be plain text, **not** FASTA formatted.
 Sequences are automatically stripped of whitespace.